cmckinney-59/Transliteration/src/Features.md

-- combine save service

 - Add # to dialog processor

-- Make it so dialog processor doesn't clos
+- Make it so dialog processor doesn't close

 - Make it so dialog processor doesn't ask the same word twice